Wichtiger Hinweis

 At the moment, most of the heating in Erlangen is still provided by natural gas or oil.
 We also already have a well-developed district heating network.

 By 2045 at the latest, we are legally obliged to no longer produce greenhouse gases for the generation of heat.
-Bavaria and Erlangen want to become greenhouse gas-neutral even before then.
+We in Erlangen want to lead the way as a role model with Climate Awakening.

-It shows what a fossil-free heat supply, i.e. without oil and gas, could look like in 2040.
-The KWP is not legally binding, but is an important planning tool.
-It analyzes the city's building stock and potential heat sources and proposes a future heat supply.
+The municipal heating plan (KWP) has been available since January 2026.
+It shows what a fossil-free heat supply could look like in 2040.
+The KWP is not legally binding, but it is an important planning tool.
+It analyzes the city's building stock and potential heat sources and proposes a future heat supply for each area of the city.

 What does that mean for you?